architech-boards/WIFIxpresso/source/updatern131c.rst

  save
  reboot

-3. Associate to Internet-Connected Network
+3. Associate to Internet-Connected Network your network

 ::